 Mariam came away from this experience humbled.
 It has allowed her not only to hear, listen and meet different Indigenous peoples, including on their territories, but also to develop skills in diplomacy and working with various actors.

-Mariam is very interested in educative systems and has studied educational sciences at the University of Ottawa.
+Mariam has studied educational sciences at the University of Ottawa and is very interested in educative systems.

-Mariam feels privileged to have recently become part a team of researchers focused on a theme that she has always been passionate about: the role and importance of traditional Indigenous knowledges in achieving a state of well-being and Ărramăt in Tamasheq.
+Mariam is one of the Co Principal Investigators of the Ărramăt Project.
+She feels privileged to have recently become part of a team of researchers focused on a theme that she has always been passionate about: the role and importance of traditional Indigenous knowledges in achieving a state of health and well-being for all, which means Ărramăt in Tamasheq.

 She recently joined the University of Ottawa as adjunct professor and associate researcher.